 Google Groups allows you to create and participate in online forums and email-based groups with a rich experience for community conversations.
 At CU Boulder, Google Groups have been primarily used for mailing lists.

 Google Groups are available to faculty, staff, and students provisioned with Google accounts.
-New Google Groups must be requested through the IT Service Center.
+New Google Groups Can be requested by filling out the Google Groups Request form.

 Google Jamboard Software

 Google Jamboard is an online, collaborative whiteboarding application that lets you create, edit, and collaborate with other people in real time.
 Google Jamboard applications can be accessed on the Web, Android, and iOS.

 Google Jamboard is available to students, faculty, staff, and persons of interest.

 Please note: Jamboard hardware is not provided or supported at this time.
 Support will be provided via best effort.

 - Google Jamboard Tool Reference and Glossary (provided by Google)